sourcifyeth/docs/docs/2. Running Sourcify/2-Environment Variables.md

 SOLC_REPO=/home/data/solc-bin/linux-amd64 # Path inside the container where Solidity compiler binaries will be saved SOLJSON_REPO_HOST=/tmp/repo # Path where Solidity JS (solc-js) compilers are saved e.g. /home/user/solc/js SOLJSON_REPO=/home/data/solc-bin/soljson # Path inside the container where Solidity JS (solc-js) compilers are saved.
+SESSION_SECRET=xxx # Secret used to sign the session ID cookie

 # Localchain config # Used for testing with Ganache network.
 LOCALCHAIN_PORT=8545